World Wellness Weekend 20-21-22 Sept 2024 #WorldWellnessWeekend #WellnessForAll

-Your hormones are changing, so there’s real chemical reactions at play which can affect your mood in the form of irritation at the slightest of things, to full blown anger because the butter has been put back in the wrong place in the fridge…
+Your hormones are changing, so there are real chemical reactions at play that can affect your mood in the form of irritation at the slightest of things, to full blown anger because the butter has been put back in the wrong place in the fridge…

 Or even flipping out because you’re in a REALLY BAD MOOD and that stack of plates in the cupboard are looking all too perfect, when your life isn’t

 So It’s Not Just Me

 No. You’re not on your own with this… up to 70% of women describe one of their main emotional problems during the early stages of menopause as irritability, being less tolerant and far more easily annoyed at the slightest of things that didn’t even bother them before.